hoast/hoast/packages/process-pdf/README.md

 ## Security risk

-Note this module serves the `directoryPath` options of hoast or `serveOptions.directory` directory to the local network whilst it is processing files.
+Note this module serves the `directory` options of hoast or `serveOptions.directory` directory to the local network whilst it is processing files.
 This can be a potential security risk and expose information to the network you might not want to make available.